-- 1.3.1 The Planning and Compulsory Purchase Act (2004), the Planning Act (2008), the Localism Act (2011) and the National Planning Policy Framework (NPPF), supported by the Local Planning Regulations 2012 (as amended) set out the current requirements for plan making by local authorities and the key requirements by which the LDS will be prepared. - 1.3.2 The LDS has three main purposes: - to describe the Development Plan Documents (DPD) which the Council intends to include as part of its Local Plan (both existing and proposed); - to explain their relationship to other DPDs in the Local Plan; and - to set out the timetables for producing DPDs. - 1.3.3 The Council's first LDS was brought into force in June 2005 with subsequent updates in 2007, 2014 and 2018.
-The LDS provides summary details of the nature and content of each LDD, the geographic area to which each LDD relates, the interrelationship between documents and the timetable for document preparation (more details are provided in sections 4 5 below). - 1.3.4 The progress in delivering the LDS programme is reviewed annually through the Authority Monitoring Report (AMR).
+- 1.3.1 The Planning and Compulsory Purchase Act (2004), the Planning Act (2008), the Localism Act (2011), Levelling-Up and Regeneration Act 2023 and the National Planning Policy Framework (NPPF), supported by the Local Planning Regulations 2012 (as amended) set out the current requirements for plan making by local authorities and the key requirements by which the LDS will be prepared. - 1.3.2 The LDS has three main purposes: - to describe the Development Plan Documents (DPD) which the Council intends to include as part of its Local Plan (both existing and proposed); - to explain their relationship to other DPDs in the Local Plan; and - to set out the timetables for producing DPDs. - 1.3.3 The Council's first LDS was brought into force in June 2005 with subsequent updates in 2007, 2014 2018 and 2021.
+The LDS provides summary details of the nature and content of each document, the geographic area to which each document relates, the interrelationship between documents and the timetable for their preparation.
+(More details are provided in sections 4 5 below.) - 1.3.4 The progress in delivering the LDS programme is reviewed annually through the Authority Monitoring Report (AMR).
 This will identify progress against the key milestones and highlight any new issues.
 The information gathered will form part of the evidence base that is used to review whether any changes are required to the Local Development Scheme.